-Uta Bindl is a Reader in Organisational Behaviour at King's Business School.
+Uta Bindl is a Reader in Organisational Behaviour and Associate Dean (Doctoral Studies) at King's Business School.
 Uta earned her PhD in Work Psychology in 2011 from the Institute of Work Psychology at the University of Sheffield, her MA in Organisational Management from the University of Flensburg, and her BA in International Business and Management from the University of Applied Sciences Osnabruck.
 Prior to joining King’s Business School in 2019, she worked as an Assistant Professor at the London School of Economics and Political Science (LSE).

 Uta conducts research in two primary areas: (1) motivation in organizations, as well as (2) employee well-being and affect regulation.
 The majority of her research addresses the following questions: When and why do individuals in organisations engage in proactive behaviour, that is, bring about change in the organisation or in their own job?
 How do individuals actively manage their own and others’ well-being at work, and how do they come to experience their work as meaningful?
 Overall, she explores the influence of the social context in organizations on employees’ motivation, well-being and performance.